eminotre24/MagColloids-NonEquilibrium/test_natlmp/test-running-v1/README.md

 Files that generate a sucessful run - generation of pairs due to dipole moment - I run this in Linux using:

-`mpirun -np 4 ~/lammpsmgcl/build/lmp -in highfreq.lmpin`
+`mpirun -np 4 ~/lammpsmgcl/build/lmp -in rotate.lmpin`

 Build generated as: